psf/requests/docs/index.rst

     >>> r.json()
     {u'private_gists': 419, u'total_private_repos': 77, ...}

-See `similar code, without Requests <https://gist.github.com/973705>`_.
+See `similar code, sans Requests <https://gist.github.com/973705>`_.

-Requests takes all of the work out of Python HTTP/1.1 — making your integration with web services seamless.
+Requests allows you to send *organic, grass-fed* HTTP/1.1 requests, without the need for manual labor.
 There's no need to manually add query strings to your URLs, or to form-encode your POST data.
 Keep-alive and HTTP connection pooling are 100% automatic, powered by `urllib3 <https://github.com/shazow/urllib3>`_, which is embedded within Requests.

+But wait, there's more!
+Headers, cookies, json/form data, multipart files, and url parameters can all be provided with standard Python dictionaries.
+Responses feature RFC-compliant redirection history, unicode/bytes bodies, a case-insensitive header dictionary, and more.

+Besides, all the cool kids are doing it.
+Requests is one of the most downloaded Python packages of all time, pulling in over 6,000,000 downloads every month.
+You don't want to be left out!

 Testimonials
 ------------

-Her Majesty's Government, Amazon, Google, Twilio, Runscope, Mozilla, Heroku, PayPal, NPR, Obama for America, Transifex, Native Instruments, The Washington Post, Twitter, SoundCloud, Kippt, Readability, Sony, and Federal US Institutions that prefer to be unnamed use Requests internally.
-It has been downloaded over 60,000,000 times from PyPI.
+Her Majesty's Government, Amazon, Google, Twilio, Runscope, Mozilla, Heroku, PayPal, NPR, Obama for America, Transifex, Native Instruments, The Washington Post, Twitter, SoundCloud, Kippt, Readability, Sony, and Federal U.S.
+Institutions that prefer to be unnamed claim to use Requests internally.

 **Armin Ronacher**
     Requests is the perfect example how beautiful an API can be with the